cauz-santos/Training/Day 5. Mapping and variant calling.md

 ## Day 5: Genome mapping and variant calling

-## Day 5: Genome Mapping and Variant Calling

 Welcome to Day 5 of our bioinformatics training!
 Today, we'll delve into the core of genomic analysis: mapping sequencing reads to a reference genome and identifying genetic variations.
 This is a hands-on session designed for a high-performance computing (HPC) cluster environment using the Slurm workload manager.

 ### Learning Objectives

-By the end of session, you will be able to:
+By the end of this session, you will be able to:

 *   **Understand the principles** of read mapping and its importance.
 *   **Prepare a reference genome** for alignment.